oeo/traqq/readme.md

 eventually, it will also serve as a query interface for the stored data and be exposed via an http api as well as a wasm module for use as a native library in other projects.

 it essentially serves as a redis command generator.. or a really funky database indexing system if you want to think of it that way.

 ## overview

 traqq takes flat json event objects and transforms them to various redis data commands that will track different types of metrics based on your configuration. it supports:

-- bitmap metrics for unique value tracking
+- hyperloglog for unique value tracking
-- counter metrics for occurence tracking
+- increment for occurence tracking
-- value-based metrics for tracking sums, counts, and other aggregations
+- incrementBy for tracking sums, counts, and other aggregations

 it supports compound keys for tracking combinations of event properties and for aggregating numerical values. pretty much everything is configurable, including the maximum field length, value length, and the maximum number of metrics generated from a single event. it also supports configurable limits for the number of compound fields in a key and if you want to track metrics at an hourly granularity or just daily.

 ## performance